Black Friday Ecommerce: Do’s And Don’ts Of Getting More Sales

 On the global scale, the numbers were quite impressive, too: it’s estimated that 61% of online shoppers used their smartphones to place their online orders.

-Obviously, it means that it’s a must for your store to look good and work properly on mobile devices.
+Obviously, it means that it’s a must for online retailers to look good and work properly on mobile devices.

 Switching on well-tested mobile-friendly store themes won’t cost you much.
 At the same time, this move will boost your sales significantly because of the growing number of customers who prefer shopping on mobile devices.
 Plus, it’s not just a one-time benefit that only works during big sales: in the long run, a mobile-friendly online store will be a real blessing.